 I am an experienced Counsellor & CBT therapist, qualified to practice with a Masters Degree.
 I am conveniently located next door to Glasgow Central Station, where I provide an in-person therapy service.

-Please do not hesitate to contact me should you need any further information about my service.
+Please do not hesitate to contact me if you need to ask anything at all.

-- Gain knowledge about how your thoughts, feelings, actions and reactions have an impact on you
+- Gain insight about how your thoughts, feelings and reactions impact on you

 Some of the areas I can help you with

 - Help with addiction (food, alcohol, drugs, gambling)

 - Low self confidence / low self esteem

 - Talking through family issues or within relationships